OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required.
-This effect uses CSS transitions and transforms to achieve a smooth, visually appealing animation when a card is hovered over.
-We'll be using standard CSS3 properties, making it widely compatible.
+This document details a CSS-only solution to create an expanding card effect.
+This effect involves a card that, on hover, expands to reveal more content.
+We will achieve this using pure CSS, avoiding JavaScript entirely.
+This example utilizes CSS3 transitions for smooth animation.

 **Description of the Styling:**

-The styling involves creating a card with a default state and a hover state.
-The hover state uses CSS transitions to smoothly animate the scaling and slight shadow offset of the card, creating the "expanding" effect.
-We'll also style the card's content to ensure it remains readable and visually appealing within the animation.
+The card is designed with a simple, clean look.
+On hover, the card increases in width and height, smoothly revealing hidden content within.
+We utilize the `transition` property for animation and `transform: scale()` for the expansion effect.
+The hidden content is initially positioned absolutely and uses `max-height` to control its initial collapsed state.
+On hover, `max-height` is removed.

 **Full Code:**